 Prevention of Soil Pollution

 There are many ways to control soil pollution and mostly includes the three R’s principles which are Reduce, Reuse and Recycle.
-However, some of the effective ways to control soil pollution are;
+However, some effective ways to control soil pollution are;

 - Waste Management.

 - Adapting soil conservation techniques and proper farming methods.